 - Email Series

-….and any other content formats you feel will help solve your audience's problem.
+….and any other content formats you feel will help solve your group members' problem and enhance your live sessions.

 Finally, look at all our done-for-you content at Content Sparks to see where you can grab content that's already created and which you can edit and use in your coaching program.
 You'll save days and month's of time!